PriyaSoneji/TrackoscopePython/readme.md

 ## Descriptions of Each Program:

+### Trackoscope.py (MAIN PROGRAM)
+This program is to be run on a laptop.
+It has the full object-tracking capability and has a user-friendly GUI.

 ### AutoFocus.py
 This program is to be run on a Raspberry Pi.
 Uses Picamera library and the Arducam Autofocus Replacement on the Raspberry Pi V2 Camera to autofocus and capture the most focused image.

-### Trackoscope.py
-This program is to be run on a laptop.
-It has the full object-tracking capability and has a user-friendly GUI.
-This is the main program.

 ### TrackoscopeRPN.py
 This program is to be run on a laptop.
 It has the full object-tracking capability and has a user-friendly GUI.
 Opposed to the csrt tracker, this uses a faster neural net tracker (DiSiamRPN)